mcbridz/deployed_portfolio/README.md

-# deployed_portfolio
+# Zachary McBride
-Zachary McBride's portfolio for coding capabilities.
+This repository is for the deployment of a django web application demonstrating coding capabilities.